mervinnguyen/gauntlet_system_validation/README.md

-# Gauntlet System Validation — Flex-Sensor Robotic Hand
+# Gauntlet System Validation: Flex-Sensor Robotic Hand

 A wearable-controlled robotic hand that translates live finger movements into servo-actuated articulation, built on Arduino Uno with a custom C++ control loop and PID feedback.